-When you’re picking out a crypto sportsbook or casino to play at, you will notice that a lot of them have licenses.
+When you’re picking out the best crypto sportsbook or casino to play at, you will notice that a lot of them have licenses.
 But what do these licenses mean?
 Do they provide you with any additional security?
 Do they provide you with assurance?
 Do they invade your privacy?

 Today, we’re going to take a look at the various cryptocurrency gambling licenses and break down what each one means for you, your account balances, and your privacy.